paypal/react-engine/README.md

 - `performanceCollector`: <function> - to collects [perf stats](#performance-profiling)
-- `routesFilePath`: <string> - path for the file that contains the react router routes. react-engine used this behind the scenes to reload the routes file in development mode, this way you don't need to restart the server every time a change is made in the view files or routes file.
+- `routesFilePath`: <string> - path for the file that contains the react router routes. react-engine uses this behind the scenes to reload the routes file in cases where [express's app property](http://expressjs.com/api.html#app.set) `view cache` is false, this way you don't need to restart the server every time a change is made in the view files or routes file.

 ###### Rendering views on server side
 ```js